Classes & Attributes

 - The Elementalist, who gets bonuses to Cold, Fire, and Lightning effects and to her elemental Golem minions.

-- The Occultist, who focuses on Curses and Cold and Chaos Damage over Time.
+- The Occultist, who specializes in Curses and Cold and Chaos Damage over Time.

 The Shadow (Intelligence / Dexterity starting area, top right)